BlokasLabs/patchbox-os-docs/docs/GettingStarted.md

 5. Now click **Flash!** to write the image file on the SD card
 6. When done, remove the SD card, insert it into your Raspberry Pi and power it on.

-**Note:** Etcher will format the SD card, before writing and verifying the image; this is shown by a progress bar.
+**Note:** Etcher will format the SD card, before writing and verifying the image (this is shown by a progress bar).
 If you want to flash another SD card with the same image, insert it and click Use Same Image.

 ## 2. Find Raspberry Pi’s IP address

 Every Raspberry Pi has its own IP address which is important to know if you want to connect to it from another device.
 There are few different ways to find it.

-**Important:** make sure your Raspberry Pi is connected to your local network using Ethernet cable or Wi-Fi.
+**Important:** make sure your Raspberry Pi is connected to your local network using an Ethernet cable or Wi-Fi.

-### Option 01: using a monitor and a keyboard
+**Option 01: using a monitor and a keyboard**

 1. Connect a monitor and a keyboard to your Raspberry Pi
 2. Power it on and wait for it to boot
-3. Open a terminal window and type `ifconfig`
+3. Open a terminal (command) window and type `ifconfig`
 4. In the output you will see the `inet addr` line displaying the IP, e.g. 192.168.1.10

-### Option 02: using Pisound app (Android)
+**Option 02: using the Pisound app (Android)**

-1. Download the <a href="https://play.google.com/store/apps/details?id=com.blokas.pisoundctl" target="_blank"> Pisound app</a>
+1. Download <a href="https://play.google.com/store/apps/details?id=com.blokas.pisoundctl" target="_blank">the Pisound app</a>
 2. Attach your Pisound to your Raspberry Pi and power it on
-2. Launch Pisound app on your device and connect to a combo via Bluetooth
+2. Launch the Pisound app on your device and connect to a combo via Bluetooth
 3. Visit the Home tab, the IP address will be displayed below the Pisound’s serial number

-### Option 03: using Fing app (Android or iOS)
+**Option 03: using the Fing app (Android or iOS)**

 1. Connect your tablet/smartphone to the same Network as Raspberry Pi
 2. Download the Fing app: <a href="https://play.google.com/store/apps/details?id=com.overlook.android.fing" target="_blank"> Android</a> or <a href="https://itunes.apple.com/gb/app/fing-network-scanner/id430921107?mt=8" target="_blank"> iOS</a>